-A $500,000 investment portfolio can generate $30,000 to $50,000 (or even more) in income per year, which means you don’t need to hit any magic seven-figure sum in order to withdraw from the workforce.
+A $500,000 investment portfolio can generate $30,000 to $50,000 (or even more) in income per year.
+This means you don’t need to hit any magic seven-figure sum in order to withdraw from the workforce.
 While a few will think they need more than $500,000 to FIRE, many will achieve the dream on much less.

-Additionally, the portfolio is working for you long before you hit $500,000.
+Your portfolio will be working for you long before you hit $500,000.
 If you’ve only banked $300,000, it’s still growing by $15,000 to $30,000 (or more) all on its own.
-One of the things that make FIRE possible is once you commit to it and do the legwork at the beginning, it really starts to take care of itself.
+One of the things that make FIRE possible is, once you commit to it and do the legwork at the beginning, it really starts to take care of itself.

 Your first $100,000 in savings is the hardest, whether FIRE is your goal or not.

 Once you get $100K in the bank and continuously reinvest interest and dividends, you’ll see it grows at a pace that puts raises at your job to shame.
-For this reason, if you’re on the fence about FIRE, at least follow the steps for it until you bank that first $100,000 and then decide then if you want to commit for a few more years.
+For this reason, if you’re on the fence about FIRE, at least follow the steps for it until you bank that first $100,000.
+You can then decide then if you want to commit for a few more years.
 Whether you’re FIRE-y or not, you need $100,000.
 Save it.

 Ruthlessly slash expenses

 The easiest way to afford FIRE is to make sure it doesn’t cost very much in the first place.
 To do this, you must learn to live on less.
-And I mean way, way less.
+Way, way less.

 FIRE necessitates modest housing costs, low to no transportation costs, and absolutely minimal miscellaneous spending.
-It depends that you make sacrifices and trade-offs on even the most basic expenses that most people consider necessities.
+It depends on you to make sacrifices and trade-offs on even the most basic expenses.
 A FIRE bank balance is only possible with a FIRE lifestyle and more often this includes:

-- going without or seriously limiting the purchase of consumer electronics and their associated costs, like having a cellphone plan with no data
+- going without or seriously limiting the purchase of consumer electronics and their associated costs

 - living in smaller or less desirable homes, or with roommates in order to reduce housing costs